Rank inequalities for the Heegaard Floer homology of branched covers: Applications

 \end{corollary} Here, if $L$ is not nullhomologous, by $\HFLa(Y,L)$ we mean the sutured Floer homology of $Y\setminus\nbd(L)$ with meridional sutures.
 For a more concrete case, if $Y = S^3$ and $Q$ is an unknot, then this gives a rank inequality for the knot Floer homology of certain 2-periodic links, which was proved by the first author.
-In this case, the condition that $Q$ be nullhomologous in the exterior of $L$ is equivalent to the quotient link having linking number 0 with the axis of symmetry. \begin{proof} Let $M$ denote the exterior of $L$ and $\gamma$ consist of a pair of meridional sutures for each toral boundary component.
-In this case, $\SFH(M,\gamma) \cong \widehat{HFL}(Y,L)$.
-Similarly, $\SFH(\Sigma(M,Q), \wt{\gamma}) \cong \widehat{HFL}(\Sigma(Y,K), \wt{L})$.
-The result now follows from Proposition~\ref{prop:sutured-inequality}, since $Q$ is nullhomologous in $M$ by assumption. \end{proof}
+In this case, the condition that $Q$ be nullhomologous in the exterior of $L$ is equivalent to the quotient link having linking number 0 with the axis of symmetry. \begin{proof} Let $M$ denote the exterior of $L$ and $\gamma$ consist of a pair of meridional sutures for each toral boundary component, so $\SFH(M,\gamma) \cong \widehat{HFL}(Y,L)$.
+Similarly, $\SFH(\Sigma(M,Q), \wt{\gamma}) \cong \widehat{HFL}(\Sigma(Y,Q), \wt{L})$.
+Thus, the result follows from Proposition~\ref{prop:sutured-inequality}, since $Q$ is nullhomologous in $M$ by assumption. \end{proof}

-\begin{remark} Perhaps one could use Proposition~\ref{prop:sutured-inequality} to recover classical theorems in equivariant three-manifold topology for involutions (with suitable constraints on the branch set), such as the equivariant Dehn's lemma~\cite{MeeksYau81:loop,Edmonds86:Dehn}. \end{remark}
+\begin{remark} Perhaps one could use Proposition~\ref{prop:sutured-inequality} to recover classical theorems in equivariant 3-manifold topology for involutions (with suitable constraints on the branch set), such as the equivariant Dehn's lemma~\cite{MeeksYau81:loop,Edmonds86:Dehn}. \end{remark}